This article covers various levels of consistency guarantees with regard to:

 Consistency guarantees

-This mode has the same consistency guarantees as the Receive Only mode, but additionally, it prevents the occurrence of ghost messages since all outgoing operations are atomic with the ongoing receive operation.
+This mode provides the same consistency guarantees as Receive Only mode, with an important addition: it prevents ghost messages.
+Since all outgoing operations are committed atomically with the receive operation, messages are never sent if the handler fails and needs to be retried.

 Transport transaction - Receive Only

-In this mode, the receive operation is wrapped in a transport's native transaction.
-This mode guarantees that the message is not permanently deleted from the incoming queue until at least one processing attempt (including storing user data and sending out messages) is finished successfully.
-See also recoverability for more details on retries.
+In this mode, the receive operation is wrapped in the transport's native transaction.
+The message is not permanently deleted from the queue until at least one processing attempt completes successfully.
+If processing fails, the message remains in the queue and will be retried.

-Sends and Publishes are batched and only transmitted until all handlers are successfully invoked.
-Messages that are required to be sent immediately should use the immediate dispatch option which bypasses batching.
+Sends and Publishes are batched and only transmitted after all handlers successfully complete.
+Messages that must be sent immediately should use the immediate dispatch option, which bypasses batching.

-Use the following code to use this mode:
+Use the following code to enable this mode:

 var transport = endpointConfiguration.UseTransport<MyTransport>();